cern-eos/eos/doc/clicommands/fs.rst

     -d|--drain : display filesystems in drain or draindead status along with drain progress and statistics
     -D|--drain_jobs :
-    dispaly ongoing drain transfers, matchlist needs to be an integer representing the drain file system id
+    display ongoing drain transfers, matchlist needs to be an integer representing the drain file system id
     -F|--failed_drain_jobs :
-    dispaly failed drain transfers, matchlist needs to be an integer representing the drain file system id.
+    display failed drain transfers, matchlist needs to be an integer representing the drain file system id.
 This will only display information while the draining is ongoing
     -s         : silent mode